lfpmeloni/lfpmeloni/README.md

 ## 🚀 About Me

-I'm Felipe, a passionate software developer and AI enthusiast, focusing on automation and AI-driven solutions.
-I enjoy working with Python, SQL, and various frameworks to automate processes and create innovative solutions.
+I'm Felipe, a passionate software engineer and AI enthusiast, focusing on automation and AI-driven solutions.
+I enjoy working with Python, C, SQL, and various frameworks to automate processes and create innovative solutions.
 I’m constantly learning new technologies to stay ahead in the fast-evolving tech landscape.

 ## 💻 Tech Stack